BenKappers/Portfolio/Remote Controlled Car/README.md

 ---

 ### 3. Software
-Car and remote programmed on ESP32 microcontrollers.
+Car and remote programmed on ESP32 microcontrollers using Arduino IDE.

-Motion-based steering and throttle using Inertial Measurement Unit sensor.
+- Motion-based steering and throttle using an MPU6050 Inertial Measurement Unit
+- Angle calculated using a **complementary filter** combining accelerometer and gyroscope data
+- Steering limited to ±60° for safety, with a dead zone to prevent accidental movement
+- Motion-enabled driving only engages when a dedicated controller button is pressed

-Communication between car and remote handled via ESP-NOW.
+- Communication between car and remote handled via ESP-NOW at a 10 Hz update rate

-PWM control for motor speed and direction
+- PWM control for motor speed and direction

-Code folder contains source files for car and remote, with instructions for uploading and running
+Code folder contains source files for car and remote
 ---